-I’m contacting you for advice regarding planting some plants for around my pond waterfall.
-I’m looking for ideas about any type of plants, flowers, maybe even a little shrub.
+I’m contacting you for advice regarding planting some plants around my pond waterfall.
+I’m looking for ideas about any type of plants, flowers, or maybe even a little shrub.
 This area gets about 4 hrs of sun each day.

 You are wise to look for plant materials to integrate your waterfall and pond with your garden to make it look a bit more natural.

-You’ve identified the area only has 4 hours sun so that would be considered “part shade”.
+You’ve identified the area only has 4 hours of sun so that would be considered “part shade”.
 Be sure to look for plants in the garden centre that tolerate those conditions.

-You will want some “structure” so should have one or two little evergreens that will be there year round…consider a yew at the very back as it will give you a green backdrop and is the most tolerant of shade.
+You will want some “structure” so should have one or two little evergreens that will be there year-round…consider a yew at the very back as it will give you a green backdrop and is the most tolerant of shade.
 Around the edges of the pond, consider spreading juniper or a mugo pine (that you’ll keep trimmed each June to control size )

-Also suggest one deciduous shrub on the right ..something that stays relatively small but gives some woody texture and winter interest.
+Also, suggest one deciduous shrub on the right ..something that stays relatively small but gives some woody texture and winter interest.
 A red twig dogwood or the green twig variety, or a spiraea, or oak leaf hydrangea.

-Also look for plants to spray over the edge of your trough and soften the look..consider Siberian iris or Japanese forest grass.
+Also, look for plants to spray over the edge of your trough and soften the look..consider Siberian iris or Japanese forest grass.

 To vary the leaf texture, maybe a taller perennial in the sunniest part such as bee balm or Black-eyed Susan or purple coneflower which will give you some height and colour in mid to late summer as well as attracting butterflies and bees.